Boro23-wq/leetcode-coding-problems/QueueWithTwoStacks.md

 So let's look at the worst case for a single item, which is the case where it is enqueued and then later dequeued.
 In this case, the item enters inStack (costing 1 push), then later moves to outStack (costing 1 pop and 1 push), then later comes off outStack to get returned (costing 1 pop).

 Each of these 4 pushes and pops is O(1) time.
 So our total cost per item is O(1).
-Our m enqueue and dequeue operations put m or fewer items into the system, giving a total runtime of O(m).
+The total runtime is O(m).